Gyanreyer/react-hover-video-player/README.md

 **Type**: `node` | **Default**: `null`

-This optional prop accepts any renderable content that you would like to be displayed over the video while it is in a paused state.
+This optional prop accepts any renderable content that you would like to be displayed over the video while it is in a paused or loading state.
 When the video starts playing, this content will be faded out.

 A common use case for this would be displaying a thumbnail image over the video while it is paused.